MechanicalRabbit/DataKnots.jl/doc/src/queries.md

     (1:1) × Tuple{String,String,Int64}
     =#

-When applied to a dictionary, `Get(name)` extracts a value corresponding to a string key.
+When applied to a dictionary with string keys, `Get(name)` extracts the value corresponding to `name`.
 If the dictionary does not contain the given key, `missing` is returned.

     Q = Lift(Dict("name" => "JEFFERY A", "position" => "SERGEANT")) >>
         It.position